Inherent Vice (film): Casting

-Robert Downey Jr. was reportedly interested in the role of Larry "Doc" Sportello and was making plans to start shooting in the fall of 2011 since he had dropped out of Oz the Great and Powerful.
+Robert Downey Jr. was reportedly interested in the role of Larry "Doc" Sportello and was making plans to start shooting in the fall of 2011 since he had dropped out of Oz the Great and Powerful (2013).
 Downey Jr. stated in December 2011 that the planned collaboration was "probably true".
 In January 2013, it was reported that Joaquin Phoenix was in talks for the lead and that Downey Jr. had ultimately passed on the role.
 Downey Jr. later said that Anderson wanted to make the film with Phoenix because he was too old.

 In May 2013, it was reported that Benicio del Toro, Owen Wilson, Reese Witherspoon, Martin Short, and Jena Malone were in talks to join the film.
 In May 2013, it was reported that Josh Brolin joined the cast and that Katherine Waterston joined as the lead female role.
 In June 2013, it was reported that Peter McRobbie and Sasha Pieterse joined the cast.
 In July 2013, it was reported that Timothy Simons joined the cast.
 In October 2013, it was reported that Michael K. Williams joined the cast.

-In September 2014, it was reported that Pynchon may have a cameo in the film, which Anderson would not confirm, citing Pynchon's choice to stay out of the public spotlight.
+In September 2014, it was reported that Pynchon may have a cameo appearance in the film, which Anderson would not confirm, citing Pynchon's choice to stay out of the public spotlight.
 Brolin went as far as to confirm the cameo and claimed that Pynchon was on set but that nobody knew it was him as he stayed in the corner.